Security Headers Test Page

 3. Content-Security-Policy Test

-Category 1: External Script Injection — Attacker attempts to execute malicious JavaScript by exploiting how the website loads external script, either directly or through misconfigurations.
+Test Case 1: External Script Injection — Attacker attempts to execute malicious JavaScript by exploiting how the website loads external script, either directly or through misconfigurations.

 Attack Vectors: